 We would never expect a cardiologist to perform veterinary surgery.
-By analogy, it is surprising therefore that some lawyers attempt to advise clients on legal issues pertaining to technologies they have no understanding of!
-In this article Commercial Lawyer and Senior Associate Michael Smith explores some examples where not understanding the potential risks when drafting technology-related agreements can expose clients to a world of pain.
+By analogy, it is surprising therefore that some lawyers attempt to advise clients on legal issues pertaining to information and communication technology (ICT) they have no understanding of!
+In this article we explore some examples where not understanding the potential risks when drafting technology-related agreements can expose clients to a world of pain.

 We are frequently called on to advise our clients in relation to contracts for the supply or receipt of information technology services.
 Often this involves us reviewing contracts prepared by a third party, which, while technically well drafted, fail to consider many of the practical issues which arise in an ICT arrangement.